gman999/doc/openbsd/soekris-4801-openbsd.md

 	# reboot

-As the system reboots remove both the USB disk with the install media and the CF card adapter.
+As the system reboots, disconnect both the USB disk with the install media and the CF card adapter.

 Ideally, the bootstrap computer will boot normally, and you didn't do a fresh OpenBSD install to the wrong disk.
 Measure twice, cut once!

 ###Pre-First Boot Configuration###

-There is an important set of changes to make to successfully boot the Soekris board with OpenBSD as there is no VGA output, and the default output is to console.
+There is an important set of changes to make to boot the Soekris board with OpenBSD as there is no VGA output, and the default output is to console.

 The default install will cease booting at this line unless console access is enabled.